William Kelly Harrison Jr.: Korean War

 UN delegate Lieut.
 Gen. William K. Harrison Jr. (seated left), and Korean People's Army and Chinese People's Volunteers delegate Gen. Nam Il (seated right) signing the Korean War armistice agreement at P'anmunjŏm, Korea, July 27, 1953.

 Harrison was finally ordered to South Korea in December 1951 and appointed deputy commander of the Eighth United States Army under General James Van Fleet, whom he respected as a combat troop leader.
 After reporting to Van Fleet, Harrison inspected every 8th Army combat division located on the Jamestown Line (including American, British Commonwealth, South Korean and United Nations Command troops) from the Yellow Sea to the Sea of Japan.

 He gained awareness of the situation on the front, terrain and enemy positions, but there were no major military operations, just a stalemate.
 The North Koreans and U.N. troops were located on the Jamestown Line and truce talks between United Nations and North Korea were already in effect.
 However Ridgway was not satisfied with one member of the U.N. negotiation team, Major General Claude B. Ferenbaugh and replaced him with Harrison in January 1952.

-Harrison was attached to the U.S. team under Vice Admiral C. Turner Joy and participated in the regular negotiations with North Korean and Chinese representatives at Panmunjon.
+Harrison was attached to the U.S. team under Vice Admiral C. Turner Joy and participated in the regular negotiations with North Korean and Chinese representatives at Panmunjom.
 The negotiations were ineffective and the North Korean and Chinese used the truce talks just for propaganda purposes and to strengthen their positions on the Jamestown Line.
 Joy was planning his own departure in mid-1952 and recommended Harrison as his replacement.
 Harrison became the delegation chairman and his place as a member was taken by Frank C. McConnell.

 Ridgway agreed and announced the change of command to Washington, where it was confirmed in May 1952, when Harrison was appointed senior member of the Korean Armistice Delegation.
 He also nominated Harrison for the temporary rank of lieutenant general, but Armed Service Committee rejected the promotion.

 In May 1952, General Mark W. Clark, another West Point classmate and friend of Harrison, succeeded Ridgway as Commander-in-Chief, United Nations Command Korea and urged Harrison's promotion again.
 The Army Chief of Staff, General J. Lawton Collins, who was also a West Point classmate of Harrison, convinced the committee and Harrison was promoted to the rank of lieutenant general on September 8, 1952.